chanmix51/elcaro/documentation/article.md

 Here again, we can see the converter made its job: date of birth is a PHP `DateTime` instance, the field `is_manager` is a boolean and we can format `day_salary` correctly.

 Imagine now we need to display the age of the employee.
-It is of course possible to add a `getAge()` accessor that would compute the age from the data of birth in PHP in the `Employee` class, but why not ask this information directly from Postgresql ?
+It is of course possible to add a `getAge()` accessor that would compute the age from the data of birth in PHP in the `Employee` class, but why not ask this information directly from PostgreSQL ?

 We must realize Pomm never uses the wild card `*` in its queries, it uses the `getSelectFields()` method defined in the map classes.
 By default, this method returns all table fields but is is also possible to overload it to add or filter fields.
 In other words, this method defines **the projection of the database object into the PHP entity**.